MiddleMan5/MiddleMan5/README.md

-# 💫 About Me:
+# Welcome to my GitHub profile!

+Some facts about me

-🚀 I'm passionate about all things space!<br>🌱 My current side project is an IoT soil monitoring system with Prometheus<br>⚡ I'm America-born, but I grew up in New Zealand<br>☸️ I'm a true believer in kubernetes
+🚀 I'm a total space nerd!<br>🌱 My current side project is an IoT soil monitoring system with Prometheus<br>⚡ I'm America-born, but I grew up in New Zealand<br>☸️ I'm a kubernetes believer

 ## 🌐 Socials: